Indonesia: Flores + Komodo + Bali - July 2011

 With Misir, I'm going to practice my Bahasa Indonesia for four days!

-While we climb towards Kelimutu, turn after turn, I watch the clouds still hanging on the summit.
+While we climb towards the Kelimutu, turn after turn, I watch the shreds of clouds still clinging to the summit.
 The sun has just risen.

 Kelimutu is beautiful, provided that you don't find yourself in the fog.
 The summit culminates at 1 639 meters.
 When the volcano is in the clouds, everything is gray, there is nothing to see!
 But we are lucky.
 Today, at the time when we arrive, it is the big blue above our heads.
 The scarves of fog tear themselves little by little.